JerNeth/NYAN/README.md

 ## Description

-This is supposed to be a simple engine based on vulkan
+This is supposed to be a simple lightweight engine based on vulkan

+## Features

+Basically nothing right now

 ## Progress